ujjwalpandeyjava/HelpDocs/GIT.md

 `git rm -r --cached .` Removes the files from the Git index

-> now git add all and commit and push
+> Now git add . and commit and push

+> Remove branches from local not on remote -- `git fetch --prune`

 ## Remove `HEAD` from a Git repository